elastic/tinymath/docs/functions.md

 **Returns**: <code>number</code> \| <code>Array.&lt;number&gt;</code> - The sum of all numbers in `args` if `args` contains only numbers.
 Returns an array of sums of the elements at each index, including all scalar numbers in `args` in the calculation at each index if `args` contains at least one array.
 **Throws**:

-- `'Matrix length mismatch'` if `args` contains arrays of different lengths
+- `'Array length mismatch'` if `args` contains arrays of different lengths

 **Example**
 ```js